gladwindos/api-typegen/README.md

 # API Typegen

-A TypeScript type generator that creates type definitions from API endpoints.
+A TypeScript type generator that creates type definitions from API endpoint responses.

 ## Example